 Have you always wanted to knit a pair of mittens for your nephew or make soap for your mother?
 Check Pinterest for some DIYs.
 You still have plenty of time to get the supplies and make your one-of-a-kind creations.
 Not being under stress while attempting to create a masterpiece also makes the process a lot more fun.
 And if things don’t work out as planned, you still have time to get alternate presents without standing in long lines and paying outrageous, last-minute prices.

 The cost of mailing paper cards, including the cards themselves and postage, can add up quickly.
 For a minimal yearly subscription or no cost at all, send out Ecards this holiday season and save yourself a bundle—not to mention the time you save not addressing each card and going to the post office.
 Full of bells and whistles, Ecards are fun for the recipients, and they don’t overflow the trashcan after the holidays are over.

 Holding a holiday meal at your house and paying for most of the eats is likely to cost hundreds of dollars.
 Rather than footing the entire bill, spread responsibility for the feast among all attending, which will even out the workload and make the bill equitable.

 7. Earn extra cash

 If you find that your budget can’t withstand what you desire to spend this coming holiday season, and cost-cutting measures aren’t enough, it’s time to bring in some extra cash to make up the difference.
-Consider doing online surveys, tutoring struggling students, (who right about now really need some help), or look for work as a dog walker or pet sitter.
-If you’re super-social, and good at selling, try joining your favorite direct sales company for the season.
+Consider doing side hustles like online surveys, tutoring struggling students, (who right about now really need some help), or look for work as a dog walker or pet sitter.
+If you’re super-social and good at selling, try joining your favorite direct sales company for the season.
 Also seek seasonal work, such as at a Halloween store or a catering company.